 Creative thinking is the ability to come up with unique, original solutions.
 Also known as creative problem-solving, creative thinking is a valuable and marketable soft skill in a wide variety of careers.
-In this guide, you’ll learn:
+Here’s what you need to know about creative thinking at work and how to use it to land a job.

 Creative Thinking Definition

-Once they’ve brainstormed their ideas, creative thinkers will experiment with them.
+So, what does creative thinking in the workplace look like?
+First, a creative person brainstorms their ideas, then they’ll experiment with them.
 They look at ideas from multiple perspectives and examine how their solutions fit into the scope of what they’re working on.
 Creative thinkers aren’t afraid to take risks and try new ideas.
 In fact, this ability to develop, test, and implement original solutions makes them a valuable asset to just about any workplace.
-At work, creative thinking may look like:

 - Holding an interactive brainstorm to gather initial thoughts on a project